Want to watch this video? Sign up for the course here. Or enter your email below to watch one free video.

 • During the tattoo process

-• Occupational exposure to blood mostly needle sticks
+• Occupational exposure to blood, particularly through needle sticks

-• It can also be spread through from an infected mother to her unborn baby.
+• From an infected mother to her unborn baby